 According to market research firm NetMarketShare, Windows 7 still holds a strong position as the one of most widely used desktop operating systems at almost 30%.
 Windows 10 is now the most popular Windows OS in the world, but Windows 7 still retains an impressive number of 250M users.

 Interestingly, Windows XP still ranks third when it comes to market share with 6.07%.
 In other words, the decade old Windows XP has the same market share as Windows 8.1.
 And while Windows XP is losing market share, the rate at which it’s happening (0.03%) is something that should worry Microsoft.
 Speaking of which, if you want to keep using Windows XP forever, make sure to bookmark this guide.

 Microsoft is bullish on Windows 10 and is expecting an increased market share once Windows 10 2004 rolls out.
 The new major update is expected to be available to the general public starting the first half of 2020.
 The big M already launched the Windows 10 v1809 force upgrade campaign in an attempt to push more and more users to the latest OS versions.

 It is likely that enterprises are still sticking to Windows 7.
 Also, many users are still apprehensive about the automatic updates in Windows 10.
 What most of the users don’t understand is that the timely updates are part and parcel of the Windows 10 ecosystem and crucial for security.
-In a similar report last year, Windows 7 claimed a 49% of the market share, which means the drop this year is negligible at best.

 RELATED STORIES YOU NEED TO CHECK OUT: